nithyapandurangan/ElevateHome/README.md

 ```

 <p>
-  Here we created two tasks,this is basically an rtos implemnetation.The idea of having two tasks is to increase the responsiveness of the code.When the server is offline there might be a little delay in the response,as the esp firsts checks for server avilabilty and then proceeds into modifing the relay states and managing the switch states.so adding a two tasks where one handles the local logic to reading switches and other handing the server will be very efficient.
+  We've established two tasks in this implementation, essentially an RTOS setup.
+The purpose behind having two tasks is to enhance code responsiveness.
+	In case the server goes offline, there might be a slight delay in the response.
+The ESP first checks for server availability and then proceeds to modify the relay states and manage the switch states.
+Incorporating two tasks, where one manages the local logic by reading switches and the other handles server-related actions, significantly improves efficiency.
 </p>

 ```c++